-The Final Regulations define a hybrid dividend as a dividend otherwise eligible for the participation exemption but for which the paying CFC is or was allowed a tax deduction or other tax benefit under the laws of the CFC country or the laws of a third country where the CFC is liable to tax (for example, on branch profits) - termed a "hybrid deduction" by the regulations.
-A basic example of a prohibited tax benefit is where the investment in the CFC is treated as debt in the CFC's country and

-See Treas.
-Reg. section 1.245A(e)-1. equity for US purposes.
+The Final Regulations define a hybrid dividend as a dividend otherwise eligible for the participation exemption but for which the paying CFC is or was allowed a tax deduction or other tax benefit under the laws of the CFC country or the laws of a third country where the CFC is liable to tax (for example, on branch profits) - termed a "hybrid deduction" by the regulations.25 A basic example of a prohibited tax benefit is where the investment in the CFC is treated as debt in the CFC's country and equity for US purposes.
 Because the CFC would be entitled to an interest deduction for some or all of the putative dividend payment, the distribution is treated as a hybrid dividend.